addisoncrump/Vitsy/README.md

     - If there is no value in tempvar, set the top item of the stack to it.
 Otherwise, push the tempvar value to the stack and clear the value of tempvar.
  - globalvar: V
     - If there is no value in globalvar, set the top item of the stack to it.
 Otherwise, push the globalvar value to the stack.
+ - remove: X
+    - Remove the top item of the current stack.
  - add: +
     - Add the top two items of the stack.
  - subtract: -